docker/docs/compose/install/compose-plugin.md

 ## Installing Compose on Linux systems

-> For Docker Desktop for Linux installation, see [Docker Desktop for Linux](../../desktop/linux/install.md/){:target="_blank" rel="noopener" class="_"}.

-__Other methods__

-The following methods are possible:
+In this section you can find various routes for installing Compose in Linux.

+### Installation Methods

-* Installing Docker Desktop for Linux.
-It's the easiest and recommended installation route.
+* [Installing Docker Desktop for Linux](../../desktop/linux/install.md/){:target="_blank" rel="noopener" class="_"} is the easiest and recommended installation route.
 Check the Desktop for Linux [supported platforms](../../desktop/linux/install.md/#supported-platforms){:target="_blank" rel="noopener" class="_"} page to verify the supported Linux distributions and architectures.

+The following other methods are possible:

 * __Using the automated convenience scripts__ (for testing and development environments).
-These scripts will get you Docker Engine and Docker CLI with the Compose plugin.
+These scripts install Docker Engine and Docker CLI with the Compose plugin.
-Choose your Linux distribution from the [Docker Engine install](../../../engine/install/){:target="_blank" rel="noopener" class="_"} and follow the instructions available there.
+For this route, go to the [Docker Engine install](../../../engine/install/){:target="_blank" rel="noopener" class="_"} page and follow the provided instructions. _After Desktop for Linux this is the recommended route._

 * __Setting up Docker's repository__ and using it to install Compose.
-See the [Install using the repository](#install-using-the-repository) section in this page.
+See the [Install using the repository](#install-using-the-repository) section in this page. _This is the second best route._

-* Downloading and __installing the Compose plugin binary manually__.
-Note that this option requires you to manage upgrades manually as well.
-See the [Install the Plugin manually](#install-the-plugin-manually) section in this page.
+* __Installing the Compose CLI plugin binary manually__.
+See the [Install the Plugin manually](#install-the-plugin-manually) section in this page. _Note that this option requires you to manage upgrades manually as well._

 ### Install using the repository